Heating Tune-Up Services

 7 Important Steps of a Furnace Tune-Up

 There are many significant variables that go into a furnace tune-up.
 Gone are the days of simply taking out the pilot burner and removing the rusty front of the main burners with a wire brush.
-These days, a thorough furnace tune-up requires in-depth inspection and procedures to ensure your system performs to the highest standard.
-Here 7 important steps of a furnace and heating system service.
+These days, a thorough heating system tune-up requires an in-depth inspection and procedures to ensure your system performs to the highest standard.
+Here 7 important steps of heating system maintenance solutions.

 One thing you must do to extend the lifespan of your furnace is to measure the resistance through the igniter.
 If your furnace comes equipped with a silicon nitride igniter, you should see anywhere from 11 to 17 ohms.
 However, if the furnace comes equipped with a carbide igniter, you should see 50 to 100 ohms.

 Are the readings anywhere outside of these parameters?
 This means that it may be time to hire a certified technician to replace the ignitor and perform a furnace tune-up.
 When checking the ignitors, always test the ignitor when it’s cold and the furnace is not on.

 2. Clean the Gas Burners

 Contaminated and misaligned gas burners are one of the top reasons for system failure.
 It’s important to inspect your furnace system burners to ensure they are free from debris that may hinder the flow of air or gas.
 Our professionals offer comprehensive heating tune-up services for homeowners in areas such as Allentown, Haverford, Wilmington, Charlotte, Greensboro, and Trenton.
 Our team clean the burners in your furnace to prevent a system failure during the winter season.